 Communities can thrive when they have access to quality health and education services; and when they have attainable opportunities for inclusive, sustainable livelihoods.

 Unfortunately, for many Malawians, this is not the case today.
-At Imani, we work with a range of clients to develop holistic and sustainable (social, economic, environmental) solutions to address this using a number of approaches/strategies.
+At ICL, we work with a range of clients to develop holistic and sustainable (social, economic, environmental) solutions to address this using a number of approaches/strategies.
 These include improved nutrition and food security outcomes and addressing gender issues among households.
 We also aim to build the resilience of vulnerable populations by improving risk management techniques through livelihood creation strategies, such as crop and income diversification.
 Based on project experience and learning, our inclusive participatory approach to community engagement provides the basis for assessing opportunities for alternative livelihoods and working to empower communities to access them.

 IFAW - The Chikolongo Farm Livelihood Project (2013-Present)